New results for the random nearest neighbor tree: Introduction

-Now, we present the model of the $d$-dimensional $k$-nearest neighbor graph ($k \in \mathbb{N}$): the vertex set is given by $n$ uniformly distributed points in $[0,1]^d$ or a PPP($n$) in $[0,1]^d$ (again, the second definition allows extension to $\mathbb R^d$) and each vertex has $k$ outgoing edges to the $k$ nearest neighbors.
+Now, we present the model of the $d$-dimensional $k$-nearest neighbor graph.
+The vertex set of the graph is given by $n$ uniformly distributed points in $[0,1]^d$ or a PPP(1) in $[0,n^{1/d}]^d$ (again, the second definition allows extension to $\mathbb R^d$) and each vertex has $k$ outgoing edges to its $k$ nearest neighbors.
 After ignoring orientations and identifying parallel edges, we obtain a graph with minimum degree $k$ but unbounded maximum degree (in terms of $k$).
 On the one hand, Xue und Kumar in~\cite{Kumar}, and also Balister, Bollob\'{a}s, Sarkar and Walters showed that the critical value of $k$ for dimension $d=2$ to obtain a connected graph is $k=\Theta(\log n)$ (see~\cite{BBSW1, BBSW2}).
-By a result of H\"{a}ggstr\"{o}m and Meester it is known that for any $d$, the $1$-nearest neighbor graph has no giant component (that is, no component of linear size), see~\cite{HM}, whereas for $d$ sufficiently large, the $2$-nearest neighbor graph does have a giant component.
+By a result of H\"{a}ggstr\"{o}m and Meester~\cite{HM} it is known that, for any integer $d$, the 1-nearest neighbor graph has no giant component (that is, no component of linear size), whereas for $d$ sufficiently large, the 2-nearest neighbor graph does have a giant component.
 Moreover, for all $d$, there exists a giant component if $k$ is chosen sufficiently large (see the paper of Teng and Yao~\cite{TY07}).
-The exact threshold value in terms of $k$ for the existence of a giant component in dimension $d=2$, due to its connection to the percolation threshold in the infinite setup, is perhaps the most studied problem: in the aforementioned paper, Teng and Yao~\cite{TY07} showed that the $213$-nearest neighbor graph contains a giant component, and this was later improved by Bagchi and Bansal~\cite{Bagchi} to show the same result for the $183$-nearest neighbor graph.
-Balister and Bollob\'{a}s~\cite{BB11} announced more than $10$ years ago that the $11$-nearest neighbor graph already contains a giant component: as far as we know, this result has not been published yet.
-They also made Monte-Carlo type simulations indicating that the smallest value of $k$ for which there is a giant component in two dimensions is $k=3$.
-The $1$-nearest neighbor graph in fact has a linear number of components for all $d$ (see Eppstein, Paterson and Tao~\cite{Eppstein}).
-In the version where an edge between $u$ and $v$ is present if simultaneously $u$ is among the $k$ nearest neighbors of $v$ and $v$ is among the $k$ nearest neighbors of $u$, it is known that for $k=2$ and $d=2$, the resulting bidirectional $2$-nearest neighbor graph does not have a component of linear size, see a recent paper of Jahnel and T\'{o}bi\'{a}s~\cite{JahnelTobias}.
+The exact threshold value in terms of $k$ for the existence of a giant component in dimension $d=2$ is perhaps the most studied problem due to its connection to the percolation threshold in the infinite setup.
+In the aforementioned paper, Teng and Yao~\cite{TY07} showed that the 213-nearest neighbor graph contains a giant component, and this was later improved by Bagchi and Bansal~\cite{Bagchi} to show the same result for the 183-nearest neighbor graph.
+More than ten years ago, Balister and Bollob\'{a}s~\cite{BB11} pointed out that the 11-nearest neighbor graph already contains a giant component.
+They also made Monte-Carlo simulations indicating that the smallest value of $k$ for which there is a giant component in two dimensions is $k=3$.
+At the same time, the 1-nearest neighbor graph in fact has a linear number of components for all $d$ (see Eppstein, Paterson and Tao~\cite{Eppstein}).
+In the version where an edge between $u$ and $v$ is present if simultaneously $u$ is among the $k$ nearest neighbors of $v$ and $v$ is among the $k$ nearest neighbors of $u$, it is known that for $k=2$ and $d=2$, the resulting bidirectional 2-nearest neighbor graph does not have a component of linear size, see a paper of Jahnel and T\'{o}bi\'{a}s~\cite{JahnelTobias}.